-Air quality in the United States has been improving for decades, but according to the EPA, we’ve taken a step back over the past few years.
-Having said that, air pollution has improved drastically compared to the 1980’s.
-The variables that contribute to air pollution is complex, which includes man-made pollutants as well as contamination from wildfires.
+The variables that contribute to air pollution are complex.
+They include man-made pollutants as well as contamination from wildfires.
 It’s important to support movements and legislation that can help improve air pollution, but those efforts and changes won’t happen overnight.
 That’s why it’s equally important to understand what air pollution can do to your body and how you can limit your exposure.

-Air pollution is considered to be one of the greatest threats to human health, so we all need to be aware of our surroundings.
-Air quality won’t improve overnight, so being mindful of your own personal health and how you can improve the air you breath everyday could go a long way in reducing any symptoms of poor air quality and helping you lead a long healthy life.
+Air pollution is considered to be one of the greatest threats to human health these days, so we all need to be aware of our surroundings.
+Air quality won’t improve overnight, so being mindful of your own personal health and how you can improve the air you breathe every day could go a long way in reducing any symptoms of poor air quality and helping you lead a long healthy life.

 « Back to News